SumiSastri/dev-blogs/docs/serverside-big-data/part1-what-are-the-eight-phases-of-the-data-lifecycle.md

 Lossless compression uses algorithms to identify and eliminate statistical redundancy.
 Algorithms scan the data for repeated elements and replace them with shorter representations.
 For instance, a phrase that appears multiple times in a text file might be replaced with a single character as a key.
 During decompression, these shorter representations are replaced with their original elements, ensuring that the original data is perfectly reconstructed.

+The process of moving clean data into a storage unit - a database, data lake or data warehouse takes place in 3-steps extraction(and injestion)-transformation-loading (ETL).

 ## What is KDD?

 KDD, refers to the process of discovering trends and patterns in gathered data.
 It is focused on the analytics of information systems.
 Data may be visualised for easy understanding of trends and patterns that are revealed from the underlying data sets.